The greatest opportunities for change, growth, development, evolution, and/or personal improvement can occur when we face adversity.

 Help may be encouraged or recommended, just at the time when we are feeling the most vulnerable and wish to hide.
 Just turning up to the designated appointment seems like a daunting task in itself; just to be seen can feel insurmountably bleak.

 Trust your instinct.
 Most practitioners are skilled in establishing rapport and putting you at ease.
 It’s okay to give feedback as to what works best with you.
-I know I adapt my communication style depending on the needs of whom I am working with, so receiving feedback about what works best when you’re feeling vulnerable is something I find very helpful.

 “You may encounter many defeats, but you must not be defeated.
 In fact, it may be necessary to encounter the defeats, so you can know who you are, what you can rise from, how you can still come out of it.”
 Maya Angelou.